nvoulgaris/blog/content/post/how-getters-and-setters-harm-encapsulation.md

 }
 ```

-However, all we do is constantly manipulating the object's state, essentially implementing the logic that it should posses.
+However, all we do is constantly manipulating the object's state, essentially implementing the logic that it should possess.
 We are *micromanaging* the object.
-We keep on **asking** it's state and then modify it instead of **telling** it the end result we are after.
-Conforming to OOP, all we need to do is to send it a message, like the following
+Instead, we should *trust* it on knowing how to do its job.
+We keep on **asking** about it's state and then modify it instead of **telling** it the end result that we wish.
+Conforming to OOP, all we need to do is to *send it a message*, like the following

 ```
 airCondition.adjustTemperatureTo(25)